The strange but true account of imagining and writing up the 33rd year (1986/1987) of Bill Drummond’s life, for his The Life Model memoir.

 It’s 15th May 2024

-I have just listened to Bill Drummond reading my account of the thirty third year of his life.
-As well as my account of the thirty third year Tracey Moberly offered a fascinating account of what might have been going on beneath the surface during this year.
-What a wonderful postmodern moment, I haven’t a clue about where the reality of this year of his life begins or ends and I am very happy with that.
+I have just listened to Bill Drummond reading my “above” account of the thirty third year of his life, wow!
+What a wonderful postmodern moment, I haven’t a clue about the reality of this year of his life and I am very happy with that.

 Link